Note

 brainprep.workflow.defacing.brainprep_group_defacing

-brainprep.workflow.defacing.brainprep_group_defacing(output_dir, overlap_threshold=0.05, keep_intermediate=False)[source]
+brainprep.workflow.defacing.brainprep_group_defacing(modality, output_dir, overlap_threshold=0.05, correlation_threshold=0.5, keep_intermediate=False)[source]

-Group level defacing pre-processing.
+Group-level defacing pre-processing.

 1. Generate a TSV table containing the intersection between the brain and defacing masks.
+The optimal scenario is when there is no intersection.

-2. Apply threshold-based quality checks on the selected quality metrics.
+3. Apply threshold-based quality checks on the selected quality metrics.

-3. Generate a histogram showing the distribution of these quality metrics.
+4. Generate a histogram showing the distribution of these quality metrics.

 Parameters: